 From there, Reese pushed a change initiative onto Michaels’ leadership team: Better coordination of presentation content.
 The idea was to establish a memorable common thread for the three-day August meeting, which is critical for driving the company’s peak-season sales.

 “My team started working with each executive way ahead of time to keep them aligned,” Reese notes.
 “We said, ‘This is the message your peers are presenting; let's make sure you’re supporting that as you give the update on your part of the business.’
-Telling a cohesive story supports the agenda and feels more intentional to everybody.”
+Telling a cohesive story supports the agenda and feels more intentional,” thus making a strong impression on attendees.

 Combined with better stage sets and production values funded by sponsor revenue, the executives’ presentations—plus a new panel discussion where they all shared personal anecdotes and leadership lessons, then answered attendee questions—would deliver far greater impact, Reese told her bosses.